Triple ring chainsets have fallen out of fashion in recent years, but are they threatened with extinction?

 The new wave of sportive bikes sparked the development for a chainset that offered most of the range of the triple but with better chainline, lower weight and, arguably, better looks on a sporty carbon bike.

 The compact was an instant success.
-First launched by FSA soon after the turn of the century, the company met these sportive bike requirements and when paired with the increased range of the 10-speed cassettes introduced at roughly the same time, provided most of the same low gearing as a typical triple setup.
+Popularised by FSA soon after the turn of the century, the company met these sportive bike requirements and when paired with the increased range of the 10-speed cassettes introduced at roughly the same time, provided most of the same low gearing as a typical triple setup.

 Compacts were even used in professional races too, Tyler Hamilton using a compact on a mountain stage of the 2003 Tour de France.
 The fate of the triple for the new breed of performance focused sportive bikes and cyclists was sealed forever.